 There is a special focus on Australian Aboriginal rock art at multiple sites, including the Kimberly and Kakadu regions.

-On a shorter time scale, environmental researchers investigate impacts of the arrival of Europeans in Australasia and Polynesians in New Zealand.
+On a shorter time scale, environmental researchers investigate the impacts of the arrival of Europeans in Australasia and Polynesians in New Zealand.

-The linkages between historic societal change and climate variability are explored using various archives including lake sediments, speleothems and tree rings.
+The linkages between historic societal change and climate variability are explored using various archives including lake sediments, speleothems, and tree rings.